Rhode Island Court Records

 What is an Arrest Warrant in Rhode Island?

-A peace officer or other law enforcement official may make an arrest of a suspect with or without a warrant in line with Rhode Island General Laws Title 12, Section 12-6 and Section 12-7.
+A peace officer or other law enforcement official may arrest a suspect with or without a warrant in line with Rhode Island General Laws Title 12, Sections 12-6 and 12-7.
 In certain situations, a peace officer may arrest someone without a warrant for a misdemeanor or even a felony if they have reasonable suspicion that someone has committed a crime, they cannot be detained later, and they pose a risk of harming themselves, others, or property if they are not arrested right away.

-However, if a peace officer or other law enforcement official has reason to believe that a crime has been committed and the law requires the court or justice of the peace to issue the warrant after reviewing the application, they can apply for the issuing of an arrest warrant.
+However, if a peace officer or other law enforcement official has reason to believe that a crime has been committed, they may apply for the issuing of an arrest warrant.

 An arrest warrant must include the following, according to Rhode Island General Laws Title 12, Chapter 10, Section 12-10-3:

-• The target of the arrest's name or a very specific description.
+- The target of the arrest (name or a very specific description)

-• When the warrant was issued—the day and time.
+- When the warrant was issued (day and time)

 Arrest Warrant Lookup in Rhode Island

 There are various ways to carry out an arrest warrant search in Rhode Island.
-One can use the State Judiciary, State Police, Sheriff's Office, Department of Corrections, and County Police Departments at the state, municipal, or county levels.
-This is a summary of how to carry out a search under an arrest warrant:
+One may use the State Judiciary, State Police, Sheriff's Office, Department of Corrections, and County Police Departments at the state, municipal, or county levels:

-• The public can access the Rhode Island State Judiciary's online public portal to look up arrest records and query cases.
-In order to view the results of this search, enter the case number or name (in the Last, First, Middle suffix format) as the search criteria and click the submit button.
+- The public may access the Rhode Island State Judiciary's online public portal to look up arrest records and query cases.
+To view the results of this search, enter the case number or name (in the Last, First, Middle suffix format) as the search criteria and click the submit button.

-• The public can also use an online inmate search tool provided by the Rhode Island Department of Corrections, which is an integrated jail and prison system, to do an arrest warrant search if they are interested.
+- The public may also use an online inmate search tool provided by the Rhode Island Department of Corrections, which is an integrated jail and prison system, to do an arrest warrant search if they are interested.
 To get results, the search feature only needs a last name.
-Inquirers can also give the help line a call at (401) 462-3900 for additional information.
+Inquirers may also call the help line at (401) 462-3900 for additional information.

-• There are two state-wide law enforcement organizations in Rhode Island that are responsible for making arrests, compiling reports, and executing court-issued bench warrants.
+- There are two state-wide law enforcement organizations in Rhode Island that are responsible for making arrests, compiling reports, and executing court-issued bench warrants.
 The Rhode Island Sheriff's Office and the Rhode Island State Police are two of these.
-Filling out the sheriff's office form and the state police form, for public records request provided by them and submitting it in person, by mail, email, or fax allows interested parties to get records.
+Filling out the sheriff's office form and the state police form, for public records requests provided by them, and submitting it in person, by mail, email, or fax allows interested parties to get records.

 How to Find Out If You Have a Warrant in Rhode Island